66ultra/customer-churn-classification/README.md

 #### Findings

 1. **Model Performance**: The final Decision Tree Classifier model performed well with an accuracy of 94%.
 The precision for predicting churn is 83%, while recall is 72%.
-This means the model is quite effective in identifying customers who are likely to churn.
+This means the model is quite effective in identifying customers who are likely to churn while reducing false positives.

 2. **Feature Importance**: The most influential features in predicting customer churn were:
    - **Total Day Charge**: This feature was the most significant driver for customer churn.